 4.2 Regional climatic effects and the NAO

 The current study indicated variable results for the effect of NAO on water colour.
 There was a negative relationship with the NAO indicated in both the GAMMs, and in the common power at an annual time step in the cross wavelet analysis, but also a lagged positive effect indicated in the plots of the multi-annual trends.
-The effects of the NAO on the local climate and lake water temperatures have previously been described for the Burrishoole catchment (Jennings et al., 2000; Blenckner et al., 2007).
+The effects of the NAO on the local climate and lake water temperatures have previously been described for the Burrishoole catchment (Blenckner et al., 2007; Jennings et al., 2000).
 Jennings et al. (2000) reported that a range of meteorological variables at two lake sites in the west of Ireland (Lough Feeagh, Co Mayo and Lough Leane, Co Kerry) were influenced by the winter NAO, including positive relationships with mean winter air temperature and surface water temperature, mean winter wind speed, and winter rainfall.
 These relationships were also apparent but to a lesser degree in the following spring and summer.
 Kiely (1999) also showed that positive phases of the winter NAO led to increased runoff in Irish rivers.
 During the construction of the GAMMs, both the weekly and monthly NAO index values were tested in the analysis.
 The models using the weekly data consistently explained more of the deviance in the model.
 This most likely reflects the proximity of the site to the Atlantic coast and the time frame over which weather systems associated with the NAO pressure difference generally reach the study location.
 Although the weekly NAO improved the optimum models by only between 2 and 4%, it was significant at the 99.9% level in all of the models.
 The smoothers for the weekly NAO in the GAMM’s indicated that colour decreased during positive phases of the NAO.
-This appears to be contrary to the literature for more northern sites whereby DOC has been shown to increase during positive NAO phases, a relationship that has been linked to higher winter precipitation (Arvola et al. 2004; Nõges et al. 2007).
+This appears to be contrary to the literature for more northern sites whereby DOC has been shown to increase during positive NAO phases, a relationship that has been linked to higher winter precipitation (Nõges et al. 2007; Arvola et al. 2004).
 However, some studies have also suggested that positive phases of the NAO during the summer are associated with warm and dry rather than warm and wet conditions over northwest Europe, in particular the UK and much of Scandinavia (Folland et al. 2008).
 It is possible that this negative relationship was reflected in the strong effect on SMD on colour in the current study.
 However, the negative relationship apparent in the cross-wavelet time-series analysis at the annual time step may also merely reflect the fact that both time series have seasonal patterns, but are not linked by any causal mechanism.
 Examination of the multi-annual trend of the decomposed NAO values also showed a large and sustained swing in the index to negative values, beginning in late spring of 2012 until spring of 2013, with a subsequent return to positive values.
 Negative NAO values during the winter generally correspond to relatively cold and dry conditions, and dry weather was observed throughout 2013, reflected in the SPI Index, beginning during the winter of 2012/2013.
 Cold conditions were also confirmed by the sharp dip in the multi-annual trend of soil temperature observed during the same winter period.
 This overall trend was mirrored in the pattern in water colour but lagged by circa six months, suggesting that the NAO actually has a lagged but positive effect on water colour at this time scale.
 Further analysis with a longer multi-annual dataset would be required to explore the effect of the NAO on water colour and therefore DOC export at this site.